 Our Community Impact Platform

-As the primary grantmaking vehicle of the Sobrato Philanthropies, for nearly twenty years, SFF has been a place-based grantmaker that invests exclusively in nonprofits serving those most in need in Santa Clara, San Mateo and Southern Alameda counties.
+As the primary grantmaking vehicle of the Sobrato Philanthropies, for nearly twenty years SFF has invested exclusively in nonprofits serving those most in need in Santa Clara, San Mateo and Southern Alameda counties.
 The Foundation’s portfolio utilizes both cash and real estate to achieve maximum impact, granting $18M in multi-year general operating and strategic program support, along with $5.4M in annual value of office space to 70 nonprofits, and free conference facilities to hundreds of Bay Area nonprofits at its three Sobrato Centers for Nonprofits located in Redwood Shores, San Jose and Milpitas.

 During 2014, the Sobrato Family Foundation took time to determine which outcomes we could help achieve in the community through philanthropy, and which programs, strategies, and tools best fit the work ahead—all with an eye toward fulfilling our mission of promoting economic opportunity for all who work and live in our community.
 This process reaffirmed the Sobrato Family’s long held position that access to a high-quality education is critical to economic mobility.
 It also shined a light on the Valley’s acute need to strengthen pathways to middle skill careers.